 Dare we suggest that the current economic growth obsession not only drives continuing growth (much of it being unsustainable) but also discourages (if not kills) development?

-At least two systemic concerns come to mind immediately, that of governance and of measurement.
+At least two systemic concerns come to mind immediately, that of governance

 It is a systemic rule of thumb that what we measure, evaluate and reward, we bring about.
 What we don’t or can’t measure, we tend to neglect.